 Transfer applicants should submit their overall law school GPA, writing grades for both semesters of 1L year, a resume, a statement of interest, and a writing sample.
 The statement of interest should not exceed two double-spaced pages.
 The writing sample should not exceed ten double-spaced pages.

-Please email these application materials to Andy Sniegowski at
+Please email these application materials to Dr. Deborah Pogson at

 .
-Applicants will be notified with a decision by August 19, 2013.
+Applicants will be notified with a decision in August 2014 (Date TBA).

 Becoming an Associate Editor

 Associate editors have two primary responsibilities.
 First, they write a publishable quality article, called a “case note" or "comment,” on a topic of their choosing.
 As the name implies, case notes typically focus and expound on a recently decided case that has particular relevance to law, science and technology.
 Comments go beyond the focus of a single case and typically discuss an area or point of law relevant to law, science and technology.
 Drafts of student articles are submitted throughout the fall and very early spring semester.
 Each associate editor works with a faculty member with expertise relevant to the area of his or her article.
 A senior editor, a writing instructor (if available) and the Faculty Editor also review the articles and provide extensive feedback.